rhmk/ansible-hana-examples/README.md

 ### latest changes

+- 27-Apr-18: removed all local roles and moved to ansible galaxy (http://galaxy.ansible.com/mk-ansible-roles)
-06-Mar-18: removed disk-partining and base-role-setup
+- 06-Mar-18: removed disk-partining and base-role-setup
-06-Mar-18: created release tag v1.0.1 before restructuring the repository
+- 06-Mar-18: created release tag v1.0.1 before restructuring the repository
-24-Nov-17: base-host-setup role is deprecated.
+- 24-Nov-17: base-host-setup role is deprecated.
 This setup will move to my project ansible-generic-roles and more of it to rhel-system-roles/linux-system-roles project

 ### Possible deployment options

-hana scale-up
+#### hana scale-up
 - one instance
 - multi instance installation (not multi-container)
 - hana scale-up system-replication (one and multiinstance)

-hana scale-out
+#### hana scale-out
 - one instance
 - multi instance installation (not multi-container)
 - hana scale-out system-replication (one and multiinstance)

 This playbook can be used with Command Line (ansible-playbook), Ansible Tower and CloudForms 4.5 and later

 Follow the documentation on https://www.ansible.com to setup your ansible environment or ansible-tower server.
 Follow the instructions on https://access.redhat.com/documentation/en/red-hat-cloudforms/ for CloudForms

 ### Use with Tower